gqthrowaway/gq_guide/gqguideWIP.md

 Towards the end of the guide I will list brands, however it is up to the reader to do the shopping and if you need help using Google and online shopping, you are useless to begin with.

-### Go get a 14.5 Super Duty and a Crye SPC, end of guide.
+### Go get a 14.5 URGI upper and a Crye SPC, end of guide.

 Kidding, but you are free to take that advice, it's closer to optimal than people think.
 Continued later on in the guide.

 However if you don't want to think at all:

 Rifle:
-- 14.5 Super Duty in DDC
+- 14.5 URGI Upper
 - Holosun 403R
 - Magnifier can come later
 - Surefire M640DFT PRO (As of March '24)